Category Archives: Barron Cannon

 “It’s got to be three, four thousand miles from the pole to here.
 How long did it take you?”

-“I meant to go back to Europe, but I took a wrong turn at the top of the world.
+“I meant to go back to Germany, but I took a wrong turn at the top of the world.
 Canada looked like Russia until I got to Toronto.
 By then I didn’t want to turn around.
 I had been at it for five months.
 I kept walking until I reached Perry, on Lake Erie.
 I met a boy and girl there.
 They were riding pedal go-karts on the bluffs.
 The girl said her brother was the Unofficial Monster Hunter of Lake County.
 It was hard to believe.
-He is a small skinny shrimp.
+He’s nothing more than a tadpole.
 When I asked him whether he thought I was a monster, he said I looked monstrous, but was sure I wasn’t a monster.”

-Frankenstein had seen his reflection in water.
+Frankenstein had seen his own reflection in water.
 He was aware of what he looked like.
-He didn’t like it any more than passersby did throwing him wary nervous glances and scuttling away.
+He didn’t like it any more than passersby did, throwing him wary nervous glances and scuttling away.

 “Was his name Oliver?”